Advice

 Can I take my electric car to any charging point?

 The first, covered above, is that different network providers run different charging points.
-If you don’t have the app, or aren’t subscribed and it doesn’t accept contactless payments, you’d need to sort that before you can use the charge point.
+If you don’t have the app, or aren’t subscribed and it doesn’t accept contactless payments, you’ll need to sort that out before you can use the charge point.
+Having said that, it’s usually quick and easy to sign up to these things, which means you could do it from your phone while at the charging station.
 The second is that different charging points use different connectors.
-Most will offer the standard Type 2 connector (and CHAdeMO for rapid charging), but it’s not always guaranteed.
+While most slow and fast chargers will offer the standard Type 2 connector, rapid and ultra-rapid chargers may have CCS or CHAdeMO connectors.
 We cover the different types of connector in our guide to charging electric cars.
-This is solved easily enough with some forward planning.
 Use free maps to find charging points along your route, then get yourself signed up and ready to pay before you set off.
 Some electric cars even have journey planners in the sat nav, which will point out the nearest compatible charging points as you go.

 What if my electric car’s battery runs out and I can’t reach a charging point?